hoffmann2109/BashScripts/README.md

 2. **`extract.sh`** - A utility script for extracting various archive formats (e.g., `.tar.gz`, `.zip`, `.rar`).
 It simplifies handling archives by allowing you to use a single command to extract any supported format without worrying about syntax.

+3. **`Timer.sh`** - A simple countdown timer script.
+It counts down from a specified number of seconds, displaying the remaining time each second, and alerts you when the time is up with a sound.

 ### Getting Started

 To use scripts that are intended to be sourced, open the `.bashrc` file with your favourite text editor and add the lines in `cd.sh` at the bottom.